anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 #### 4.1.2.1 Exposed Resource Capabilities

-**Table 4-1** below shows resource capabilities of the Cloud Infrastructure avaiiable to workloads.
+**Table 4-1** below shows resource capabilities of the Cloud Infrastructure available to workloads.

 <a name="Table4-1"></a>